UseToolSuite UseToolSuite

 Date Formatting for Developers: ISO 8601, Intl API, and Cross-Language Patterns

 A practical guide to formatting dates and times in JavaScript, Python, and SQL.
-Covers ISO 8601, the Intl.DateTimeFormat API, locale-aware formatting, and common pitfalls.
+Covers ISO 8601 strictness, the Intl.DateTimeFormat API, timezone complexities, locale-aware formatting, and common bugs.